yangcli-pro CLI Reference

 The --disable-command parameter specifies a top-level command that should be disabled and not visible or available to a user.
 If the value does not contain a module name prefix, then the command will be disabled in all modules.

-For example, to disable the NETCONF <delete-config> operation:
+For example, to disable the NETCONF <delete-config> operation and the yangcli-pro list command:

 leaf-list disable-command {